Measuring the robustness of Gaussian processes to kernel choice: Additional details for 2 experiment

-We plot noise matched prior draws for $k_0$ and the $k_1$ that achieves $\Fstar(k_1) = L$ in \cref{fig:app-maunaLoaPriors}.
-The samples from $k_1$ appropriately line up with the expected maxima and minima of \co2 levels (to see this, note that the draws from $k_1$ are in-phase with those from $k_0$, which correctly captures the seasonal maxima and minima).
-The deviations between the noise-matched samples do not seem significant, so we say that $k_1$ and $k_0$ are qualitatively interchangeable.
+We plot noise matched prior draws for $k_0$ and $\kperturb$ in \cref{fig:app-maunaLoaPriors}.
+The samples from $\kperturb$ appropriately line up with the expected maxima and minima of \co2 levels (to see this, note that the draws from $\kperturb$ are in-phase with those from $k_0$, which correctly captures the seasonal maxima and minima).
+The deviations between the noise-matched samples do not seem significant, so we say that $\kperturb$ and $k_0$ are qualitatively interchangeable.
+Further, we find that the distance between $\kperturb$ and $k_{0}$ is smaller than what we might expect to arise from sampling uncertainty about $k_{0}$'s hyperparameters (see \cref{fig:mauna_loa_histograms} in \cref{app:histograms}).
 We therefore conclude that the prediction of \co2 levels under $k_0$ is non-robust to the choice of the kernel in the sense of \cref{def:nonRobust}.
-We also show the relative Frobenius norms of samples drawn from a Laplace approximation about the MMLE estimate and our perturbed kernel's Gram matrix in \cref{fig:app-ml-hist}.

-This dataset is not about people, and so issues of consent and personally identifying information are not relevant.

 The Mauna Loa experiments were run on a laptop with a 2.3 GHz 8-Core Intel Core i9, with 64 GB of RAM.
 The experiment (which optimizes from five random initialization) took about 15 minutes to run, with each seed taking about 3 mins.